imqcam/documentation/docs/users_guide/manage.md

 It is also possible to upload files and folders from the command line using the Python-based ```girder-client``` application.
-This requires that you configure an API Key in the HTMDEC DMS system.
+This requires that you configure an API Key in the IMQCAM DMS system.

 Install ```girder-client```: